 That prosperity is said to have been influenced by the commercial acumen of a significant Jewish community whose existence is traced to the 15th Century.
 Although they suffered an expulsion some remained as "New Christians".

 The castle's fortification encloses an area of houses which made up the original village.
 Later a town wall was built to encompass the town's expansion.

 The castle was built by Dom Dinis and Dom Alfonso from 1280 to 1365.
 The castle resisted attack from the Spanish in 1704 but was later yielded to a threat by Lord Berwick.
 It is said that gunpowder dumped into the well exploded a year later and destroyed much of the castle.
 There is still an intact well next to the main castle building so it was probably rebuilt.

 The castle tower is well worth the climb since it gives a clear view of the town and surrounding countryside with Marvao clearly visible in distance.

 Tourism is very low key because the Sao Mamede region is off the beaten track and yet it is a very attractive area that is a bit of a hidden gem for the discerning.
 This appeals to some northern Europeans from crowded developed countries who buy up some of the more remote properties for holiday homes or to move here for a more laid back existence.

-As well as being a town it is also an administrative region call a Concelho (like a small county) of 265km2 with a 2001 population of 3872 and that figure is a decrease of 6% over ten years.
+As well as being a town it is also an administrative region call a Concelho (like a small county) of 265km2 with a year 2001 population of 3872 and that figure is a decrease of 6% over ten years.
 Source: portalegredigital.biz.
 You can see other population figures on Wikipedia's page.

 The contribution of low-key tourism to the economy mostly comes from hotels and restaurants.
 One restauranter told us the competition was tough since he had counted 28 places to get a meal in the small town.
 Not so good for him but great for tourists.